michaelrothkopf/rog-server/README.md

 This stack allows the server to clearly separate its live and REST routes and promotes rapid but stable development.

-Using the core structure, developers can add new games and features without extensively modifying existing code.
+Using the core structure, new games and features can be added without extensively modifying existing code.

 ### Application Flow